geosolutions-it/MapStore2/docs/developer-guide/printing-module.md

 ### Adding to an existing MapStore

-It is also possible to build only the printing extension as a zip (to be unzipped on your deployed MapStore, inside the `WEB-INF/lib` directory). running `mvn clean install -Pprintingbundle`
+It is also possible to build only the printing extension as a zip (to be unzipped on your deployed MapStore inside `webapps/mapstore` directory) running `mvn clean install -Pprintingbundle`
 The zip bundle will be in `printing/target/mapstore-printing.zip`.

 ## Configuring the print